matty-plumski/SNAP_decisions/content/project/Find an Expert/index.md

 ---
 title: Find an Expert
-summary: Search through Te Herenga Waka - Victoria University of Wellington's database of research expertise
+summary: Search through Te Herenga Waka - Victoria University of Wellington's database of research expertise to find skilled researchers in a range of areas related to computational research
 tags:
 # - ML
 # date: 2022-01-01